robertoleonecicognani/Online-Reactable/README.md

 ### [Codepen!](https://codepen.io/umutus/pen/wvdrMdP?editors=1111 "s")

 ## How do you use it?
 The Online Reactable is made of a dark blue workspace interface surrounded by black columns that work as menus of oscillators, effects and filters.
-It is possible to include these buttons into the interface by clicking on them and connecting them to create interesting combinations.
+If buttons are clicked, they are moved into the interface and then they can be dragged by the user.

 ![Screenshot](readMeImages/appInterface.png)

 The buttons can be subdivided in three categories: <br>
--Oscillators, produces basic waveforms and and initiates the melody<br>
+-Oscillators, they produce basic waveforms and and initiates the melody;<br>
--Filters, which can alter the frequency composition of the sound<br>
+-Filters, alter the frequency composition of the sound;<br>
--Effects, that can module sound and add reverb, tremolo, vibrato etc. <br>
+-Effects, module sound and add reverb, tremolo, vibrato etc.;<br>
--Envelope visulaizer <br>
+Finally, there is an envelope visualizer to modify the ADSR model of the compositions<br>

 ## Oscilator Buttons
 The oscillators initiates the melody with the timber of a chosen synthesiser, It is possible to choose between the most common and used waves and filters so: